How to Get Married in Korea in 2020

 As of 2019, the average age at first marriage is 33.37 for Korean men and 30.59 for Korean women according to KOSIS.

-In reality, almost half of my Korean friends are not married yet.
+Almost half of my Korean friends are not married yet.

 Also, my acquaintances in Seoul are getting married way later than those in my countryside hometown.